 So what are digestive enzymes?
 Great question.
 They’re plant or animal proteins that are similar to the enzymes in our human gastrointestinal tract that help us digest the food we eat.

 In 2009 the autism research Institute parents survey found that of the 2,350 responses 62% saw a benefit in using digestive enzymes for their child with autism.
 Digestive enzymes are usually one of the first supplements that are recommended by a healthcare practitioner when trying to heal your child’s autism.
 Many times they’re even recommended to use before making diet changes.

 And diet changes are one of the first things that any reputable and knowledgeable healthcare practitioner will suggest that you change in order to help heal your child with autism.
 So digestive enzymes are really important and pivotal in healing your child.

-Indications of Need
+Indications Of Need

 Taking Digestive Enzymes

-Digestive Enzymes & Autism
+Digestive Enzymes And Autism

 I want to bring your attention to a clinical trial that was done in 2015 it’s a double-blind placebo-controlled clinical trial.
 So that’s one of the best types of structures of clinical trials that there are.

 And this clinical trial was three months long, which is a decent amount of time to notice a change.
 There were 101 children with autism that were studied and they were given digestive enzymes, and the results were that there was reported significant improvements in autistic behaviors, emotional response, restrictive repetitive behaviors, and GI symptoms, all with digestive enzyme treatment.

 This study was actually done in Egypt with Egyptian children at an Egyptian hospital, but it involves scientists from Egypt, the United States, Saudi Arabia, and Norway.
 So there was a lot of expertise put into this clinical trial.